Vegetarian Society: Dietary policy debates and growth

-From its inception, the Vegetarian Society was significantly influenced by members of the Bible Christian Church in Salford, who supported the inclusion of eggs, dairy products, and honey in the vegetarian diet based on biblical teachings.
-The Church did not advocate for the reduction or elimination of these animal-derived products.
+From its beginning, the Vegetarian Society was influenced by members of the Bible Christian Church in Salford, who supported the inclusion of eggs, dairy products, and honey in the vegetarian diet on biblical grounds.
+The Church did not argue for the reduction or elimination of these foods.

 In the early 1850s, the London Vegetarian Association (LVA) was established as a local branch of the Vegetarian Society and became associated with a form of vegetarianism that excluded animal products such as eggs and dairy.
 Led by William Horsell, a former secretary of the national Society, the LVA was influenced by the Alcott House community, which had promoted a plant-based diet.
-This approach differed from the ovo-lacto vegetarianism supported by many Society members in Manchester, including those affiliated with the Bible Christian Church.
-In 1856, Horsell was replaced by a secretary more aligned with the national leadership, and the LVA appears to have declined shortly thereafter.
-The group is considered an early example of differing views within the British vegetarian movement regarding the inclusion of animal-derived foods.
+This differed from the ovo-lacto vegetarianism supported by many Society members in Manchester, including those connected with the Bible Christian Church.
+In 1856, Horsell was replaced by a secretary closer to the national leadership, and the LVA appears to have declined shortly afterwards.
+The group has been described as an early example of disagreement within the British vegetarian movement over animal-derived foods.

-Henry Stephens Salt argued in his 1886 work A Plea for Vegetarianism that the primary aim of vegetarians should be the abolition of flesh-meat, while also acknowledging that dairy products and eggs were unnecessary and could be dispensed with in the future.
-Salt emphasised a focus on avoiding unhealthy, expensive, and unwholesome foods, rather than solely eliminating animal products.
+Henry Stephens Salt argued in his 1886 work A Plea for Vegetarianism that the main aim of vegetarians should be the abolition of flesh-meat, while acknowledging that dairy products and eggs were unnecessary and could be given up in the future.
+Salt argued for avoiding unhealthy, expensive, and unwholesome foods, rather than only eliminating animal products.